rangoo94/easen-tools/packages/uuid/README.md

 * `@easen-tools/uuid` binary implementation, even cryptographically secure, is much faster than anything else
 * `@easen-tools/uuid` string implementation, even cryptographically secure, is fastest
-  * `uuid-random` tends to be faster for string results
-    * it's using buffers under the hood, but in cost of memory issues (slicing buffers instead of creating new)
   * it's far faster than `uuid`
   * cryptographically secure algorithm has similar performance as not secure
   * Implementation [embedded in Moleculer](https://github.com/moleculerjs/moleculer/blob/aab42e5accd3dded86e1dc341ab819f952fec378/src/utils.js#L37) is similar to unsafe string representation,